thatgirldorian/Weather-App-UI-JS-Interactions/README.md

 - shows alerts when the cities are clicked on
 - converts temperature in Celsius to Fahrenheit
-- hides the cookie policy when the "I accept" button is clicked
+- hides the cookie policy when the "I accept" button is clicked on

 <h3>Technology Used:</h3>